cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 while at the same time avoiding potential offline guessing attacks.
-This general composability property provides great flexibility and enables a variety of OPAQUE instantiations, from optimized performance to integration with TLS.
-The latter aspect is of prime importance as the use of OPAQUE with TLS constitutes a major security improvement relative to the standard password-over-TLS practice.
+This general composability property provides great flexibility and enables a variety of OPAQUE instantiations, from optimized performance to integration with existing authenticated key exchange protocols such as TLS.

-At the same time, the combination with TLS builds OPAQUE as a fully functional secure communications protocol and can help provide privacy to account information sent by the client to the server prior to authentication.
+## Security Analysis

+Jarecki et al. {{OPAQUE}} proved the security of OPAQUE in a strong aPAKE model that ensures security against pre-computation attacks and is formulated in the Universal Composability (UC) framework {{Canetti01}}
+under the random oracle model.
+This assumes security of the OPRF function and the underlying key exchange protocol.
+In turn, the security of the OPRF protocol from {{I-D.irtf-cfrg-voprf}} is proven in the random oracle model under the One-More Diffie-Hellman assumption {{JKKX16}}.

+OPAQUE's design builds on a line of work initiated in the seminal paper of Ford and Kaliski {{FK00}} and is based on the HPAKE protocol of Xavier Boyen {{Boyen09}} and the (1,1)-PPSS protocol from Jarecki et al. {{JKKX16}}.
+None of these papers considered security against pre-computation attacks or presented a proof of aPAKE security (not even in a weak model).

 The KCI property required from AKE protocols for use with OPAQUE states that knowledge of a party's private key does not allow an attacker